UTheCat/jumpvalley/README.md

 It will still function similar to Juke's Towers of Hell and Flood Escape 2.
 However, climbing works a little different from these two games.
 I plan to talk in various Discord servers about how I should make the climbing work, though this will have to come at a later time due to time constraints.

 I should also let people know that ```Jumpvalley v0.2.0``` in the Releases section is *outdated* and does not contain the code that allows your character to climb stuff.
-This is because I plan to release this as part of a later update to Jumpvalley.
+This is because I plan to release this as part of the next update to Jumpvalley, which would be ```Jumpvalley v0.3.0```.
+The climbing code is included in the latest commits of this repository however.

 If you want to try out the climbing stuff for yourself, you will have to download the source code from [this commit](https://github.com/UTheDev/jumpvalley/tree/968d217c4981207cfda47e90490d3f2a38697ca8) and follow the instructions in the Getting Started section at the bottom of this README to run it.